ilyvion/farming-hysteresis/README.md

 The mod adds an "Enable farming hysteresis" to all supported growing zones.
 Only growing zones that produce a harvestable product are supported.
 When you enable this setting, the "Enable sowing" button is removed, and sowing is instead controlled by a set of hysteresis bounds.

-When the amount of stored product goes below the lower bound, growing is enabled.
-Growing remains enabled until the amount of stored product goes above the upper bound, at which point growing is disabled.
-Growing remains disabled until the amount of stored product once again goes below the lower bound.
+When the amount of stored product goes below the lower bound, sowing is enabled.
+Sowing remains enabled until the amount of stored product goes above the upper bound, at which point sowing is disabled.
+Sowing remains disabled until the amount of stored product once again goes below the lower bound.

 ## Contributors